OsoaGH/FromStutterFixUpdated/README.md

 Run the game, then run the program.
 It will say "flag set" if it worked.
 Close the program.
 The fix will last until you restart the game.

-To enable the achievement fix, create a file with no extension in the same folder as the StutterFix EXE called "achievement".
+**ONLY NEEDS TO BE DONE FOR ELDEN RING:** To enable the achievement fix, create a file with no extension in the same folder as the StutterFix EXE called "achievement".

 ### DLL Version

-* If using Elden Mod Loader: Place the StutterFix.dll in the mods folder.
+* If using dinput8 mods: You'll need to chainload this using:
+	* **Elden Ring:** I recommend Elden Mod Loader as Mod Engine 2 seems to have some issues chainloading multiple mods.
+	* **Dark Souls 3:** Use DS3 Mod Engine.
+	* **Sekiro:** Use Sekrio Mod Engine.
-* If not using Elden Mod Loader: Rename StutterFix.dll to dinput8.dll and place it in the same folder as the Elden Ring EXE file.
+* If not using any dinput8 mods: Rename StutterFixDLL.dll to dinput8.dll and place it in the same folder as the Elden Ring EXE file.

-In both cases, to the enable the achievement fix, create a file with no extension in the mods folder (create the folder if not using Elden Mod Loader) called "achievement".
+**ONLY NEEDS TO BE DONE FOR ELDEN RING:** In both cases, to the enable the achievement fix, create a file with no extension in the mods folder (create the folder if not using Elden Mod Loader) called "achievement".

 ## How does it work?